 - 1/2 Cup Quaker Hill Cherry Almond Granola

 1) Place flour, sugar, cinnamon, baking soda and salt in bowl and combine.
-Next, add pineapple, grated carrots, grated apple, raisins and granola.
+Next, add pineapple, grated carrots, grated apple, raisins, coconut and granola.
 Stir well.

 2) In separate bowl, combine eggs, canola oil and vanilla and whisk together.